mittens67/components-demo/README.md

 This demo has the following features.
-- Counter that changes background color
+- A counter that changes background color
 - A form component
 - A rich text editor
 - A dashboard
 - A login with mock validation

-The following is implement:
+The following is implemented:
 - routing with React Router
-- state management with Redux RTK + local storage for form and rich text
+- state management with Redux + local storage for form and rich text, local storage for data persistance on reloads for forms and rich text editor.
+  Redux for centralized state management.
 - background color change made smooth with the help of React Spring
-- MUI
+- Material UI

 ## For Login, please use: